ElectroGamesDev/BankUI/README.md

   # The maximum number of simultaneous SQL queries
   # Recommended: 1 for sqlite, 2 for MySQL.
 You may want to further increase this value if your MySQL connection is very slow.
   worker-limit: 1

+# "enable-backups" must be enabled for backups to work.
+backup-database:
+  # The database type. "sqlite" and "mysql" are supported.
+This should be set to "mysql" for backups to be most useful although you can use "sqlite" if you do not have a MySQL database.
+  type: sqlite

+  # Edit these settings only if you choose "sqlite".
+  sqlite:
+    # The file name of the database in the plugin data folder.
+    # You can also put an absolute path here.
+    file: backup.sqlite
+  # Edit these settings only if you choose "mysql".
+  mysql:
+    host: 127.0.0.1
+    # Avoid using the "root" user for security reasons.
+    username: root
+    password: ""
+    schema: your_schema
+  # The maximum number of simultaneous SQL queries
+  # Recommended: 1 for sqlite, 2 for MySQL.
+You may want to further increase this value if your MySQL connection is very slow.
+  worker-limit: 1

+# DO NOT TOUCH
+config-ver: 2
 ```
 # Credits
 - Icon from www.flaticon.com